mirhmousavi/Pois/README.md

 to fetch whois of  domain just call `fetch` method, this method take two arguments, `domain` and `whois_server`
 - `domain` is the domain that you want to fetch whois of<br>
-- `whois_server` is the whois server that you want to query the domain on that server, if not specified Pois will use the authentic whois server for that domain<br>
+- `whois_server` is the whois server that you want to query the domain on that server, if set to None Pois will use the authentic whois server for that domain tld<br>
 see `tests` for more examples

 ```python